-15.2.2 The Board of County Commissioners is authorized to establish by resolution, reasonable application and review fees to be charged by the County for such waivers.
-Such fees shall be deposited in the General Fund of the County.
+15.2.2 15.2.4 The board of county commissioners is authorized to establish by resolution, reasonable application and review fees to be charged by the county for such waivers.
+Such fees shall be deposited in the general fund of the county.

-SECTION 16.
-CONSTRUCTION AND DEVELOPMENT SUBJECT TO ORDINANCE
+ARTICLE 16. - CONSTRUCTION AND DEVELOPMENT SUBJECT TO ORDINANCE

-This Ordinance shall apply to and regulate all construction or development for which formal application for approval has been, is, or should have been made to Nassau County after the effective date of this Ordinance, except for construction or development which is determined by the Director of Public Works to be vested pursuant to Florida Law in regards to regulation under Ordinance 87-18, as amended, or other applicable land development regulations.
-The requirements of this Ordinance shall also apply to approved Developments of Regional Impact, approved Planned Unit or Special Developments, and approved Final Development Plans existing at the time this Ordinance becomes effective, unless specific contrary provisions have been included in the Order for such Development or the construction or development is determined by the Director of Public Works to be vested pursuant to Florida law in regards to other conflicting land development regulations.
+This ordinance shall apply to and regulate all construction or development for which formal application for approval has been, is, or should have been made to Nassau County after the effective date of this ordinance, except for construction or development which is determined by the director of public works to be vested pursuant to Florida Law in regards to regulation under Ordinance 87-18, as amended, or other applicable land development regulations.
+The requirements of this ordinance shall also apply to approved developments of regional impact, approved planned unit or special developments, and approved final development plans existing at the time this ordinance becomes effective, unless specific contrary provisions have been included in the order for such development or the construction or development is determined by the director of public works to be vested pursuant to Florida law in regards to other conflicting land development regulations.

-SECTION 17.
-NON-CONFORMING USES
+ARTICLE 17. - NON-CONFORMING USES

-This Ordinance shall not apply to construction or development approved by Nassau County and completed prior to the effective date of this Ordinance or to construction to development that has been approved by the County and is determined by the Director of Public Works to be vested under the other land development regulations pursuant to Florida law.
-The provisions of Nassau County Ordinance 87-18, as amended, or other applicable land development regulations shall continue to apply to such does not comply with this Ordinance.
-Such non-conforming uses may continue in use or construction to a completed state under authority and terms of this section and applicable land development regulations under which they may be vested, but such construction or development shall not be expanded, replaced or reconstructed under authority of such regulations.
+This ordinance shall not apply to construction or development approved by Nassau County and completed prior to the effective date of this ordinance or to construction to development that has been approved by the county and is determined by the director of public works to be vested under the other land development regulations pursuant to Florida law.
+The provisions of Nassau County Ordinance 87-18, as amended, or other applicable land development regulations shall continue to apply to such does not comply with this ordinance.
+Such non-conforming uses may continue in use or construction to a completed state under authority and terms of this Section and applicable land development regulations under which they may be vested, but such construction or development shall not be expanded, replaced or reconstructed under authority of such regulations.

-SECTION 18.
-VESTED RIGHTS DETERMINATIONS AND APPEALS
+ARTICLE 18. - VESTED RIGHTS DETERMINATIONS AND APPEALS

-An applicant may appeal a vested rights determination of the Director of Public Works to the County Coordinator by written notice filed with the Coordinator within thirty (30) days of the Director of Public Works determination.
-An applicant may appeal a vested rights determination of the County Coordinator to the Board of County Commissioners by filing written notice of such appeal within thirty (30) days of the date of the County Coordinator's determination.
+An applicant may appeal a vested rights determination of the director of public works to the county manager coordinator by written notice filed with the manager coordinator within thirty (30) days of the director of public works determination.
+An applicant may appeal a vested rights determination of the county manager coordinator to the board of county commissioners by filing written notice of such appeal within thirty (30) days of the date of the county manager's coordinator's determination.

-The applicant has the duty and responsibility to demonstrate that vested rights to proceed with the proposed construction or development have been legally established and/or to demonstrate that the County is equitably stopped from applying this Ordinance or other land development regulations to the construction or development.
-The applicable legal requisites are: that the applicant has made such substantial change of position or has incurred such extensive obligations and expenses, acting in good faith and in reasonable reliance on a valid, unexpired act or omission of the County, that it would be highly inequitable or unjust to affect such rights by requiring the applicant to conform to the requirements of this Ordinance.
+The applicant has the duty and responsibility to demonstrate that vested rights to proceed with the proposed construction or development have been legally established and/or to demonstrate that the county is equitably stopped from applying this ordinance or other land development regulations to the construction or development.
+The applicable legal requisites are: that the applicant has made such substantial change of position or has incurred such extensive obligations and expenses, acting in good faith and in reasonable reliance on a valid, unexpired act or omission of the county, that it would be highly inequitable or unjust to affect such rights by requiring the applicant to conform to the requirements of this ordinance.

-SECTION 19.
-SEVERABILITY
+ARTICLE 19. - SEVERABILITY

-Should any section, clause or provision of this Ordinance, or any amendment hereto, be declared by a court of competent jurisdiction to be invalid, the same shall not affect the validity of this Ordinance as a whole or any part thereof, other than the part so declared to be invalid.
+Should any Section, clause or provision of this ordinance, or any amendment hereto, be declared by a court of competent jurisdiction to be invalid, the same shall not affect the validity of this ordinance as a whole or any part thereof, other than the part so declared to be invalid.

-SECTION 20.
-CONFLICT WITH OTHER COUNTY ORDINANCES
+ARTICLE 20. - CONFLICT WITH OTHER COUNTY ORDINANCES